 7.2.
 Some of your specific responsibilities:

 b.
-Maintenance and compliance: during business hours, you must allow us, the network company and meter owner (and any agent or subcontractor of any of us) access to each property (including to meters and other equipment that may be inside) to:
+Maintenance and compliance: during business hours or as otherwise agreed with you, you must allow us, the network company and meter provider (and any agent or subcontractor of any of us) access to each property (including to meters and other equipment that may be inside) to:

 7.3.
 Installing load control equipment:

-You must also allow clear and safe access to a property if we or a network company or meter owner need to install or maintain equipment for load control.
+You must also allow clear and safe access to a property if we or a network company or meter provider need to install or maintain equipment for load control.

 7.4.
 Notice we’ll give you before accessing the property: